Search for a recipe

 What should be the texture of the podi?

-Can I add onion for kovakkai fry?
+Can I add an onion to the kovakkai fry?

 Yes, you can add onion, garlic, ginger, etc. According to your taste.